 For how long have I used the solution?

-I have been using it for four years now.
+I have been using it for five years now.

 What do I think about the stability of the solution?

 Overall, it is quite stable.
 I have seen some very minor occurrences where Kryon's interactions with Microsoft Office might cause the robot to hang.
 However, it is about one to two percent of the time where we are seeing this happen.
 It is such a small percentage that it's not even something that we are overly worried about.
 This would be where they might have some stability issues, but it could be the Microsoft Office API or how they are interacting together.
 It is such a rare occurrence that it is quite stable overall.

 We are currently in the process of working toward upgrading our Process Discovery install.
 We are putting it out to a larger user base so we can start pulling in more possible use cases, which may not have been identified by somebody.

 We currently have a three to five person developer team.
 Of that team, three of us would be critical for long-term maintenance.